Inquisitive-Learners/lessons-content/science-and-technology/year-2/toys-and-forces/toys-and-forces.md

 [Discussion] What other toys do you know that need a push, a pull or both to work?

 PART 2:
-[Instruction Box] Watch the video to see another type of spinning top.
-Talk about the questions.
-[Discussion] Why is the spinning top moving?
-[Discussion] How is it moving?
-[Video] Spinning Top (no audio)

-PART 3:
 [Discussion] Who used the spinning tops?
 [Discussion] What are they made from?
 [Discussion] What did you find interesting?